Aaditya-Pithadiya/Realtime-data-streaming-pipeline-/readme.md

-Certainly!
-Here's a comprehensive and user-friendly `README.md` file for your project, **RealtimeStreamingEngineering**.
-This README provides a clear overview and step-by-step setup instructions to help users understand and deploy your real-time data engineering pipeline.

----

 # RealtimeStreamingEngineering

 An end-to-end real-time data engineering pipeline that streams Yelp review data via TCP/IP sockets, processes it using Apache Spark, performs real-time sentiment analysis with OpenAI's ChatGPT, and routes the enriched data through Kafka to Elasticsearch for indexing and querying.